drocheam/fillwan/ReadMe.md

 # fillwan
-## Fillword Analysis
+## FILLWord ANalysis

 This tool analyzes a given text for fill words and other potentially unwanted words and expressions in scientific writing.
 Outputs statistics and a list of found words with occurrence count.
-With the -d option it dumps the original text with the expressions being highlighted.
+With the ``-d`` option it dumps the original text with the expressions being highlighted.

-### Analyzed Words (English)
+### Analyzed Words/Expressions (English)

-A list of analyzed categories with examples can be found below.
+A list of some analyzed categories with examples can be found below.
+All expressions are found in the [source file](src/words_en.hpp).

 * first person perspective (I, my, we, our, ...)
 * conjunctive (could, would, ...)